Skip to content

 # Should show: my-provider claude claude-sonnet-4-20250514 Ready ...

 Tip: Don’t have an API key yet?
-Use handler: demo in your AgentRuntime to test with simulated responses.
+Use handler: demo in your AgentRuntime to test with simulated responses, or set type: mock on the Provider for a no-network testing provider.
 See Handler Modes for details.

 Now create an AgentRuntime to deploy your agent: